Special Consideration Program (SCP): Pre-Medicine Track

 After a complete application is submitted by the deadline: Complete Applications submitted by the deadline are subject to screening by the M.D.
 Program Admissions Committee at MUSM before a decision to invite applicants to an interview is made.
 The Admissions Committee invites up to 40 applicants to an interview at Mercer University School of Medicine as a step toward further consideration.

-Applicants invited to an interview will be notified by e-mail by Jan 19, 2018.
+Applicants invited to an interview will be notified by e-mail by the week of January 29, 2020.

-*Eventual acceptance to the MD program at MUSM in August 2022 of a candidate accepted in 2018 into the Special Consideration Program - Pre-Medicine Track is contingent upon the applicant meeting the following requirements:
+*Eventual acceptance to the M.D. program at MUSM in August 2024 of a candidate accepted in 2020 into the Special Consideration Program - Pre-Medicine Track is contingent upon the applicant meeting the following requirements:

 2. Obtaining an undergraduate degree from Mercer University before matriculation into the MD program.